NATS Messaging

 NATS is an open-source messaging system (sometimes called message-oriented middleware).
 The NATS server is written in the Go programming language.
 Client libraries to interface with the server are available for dozens of major programming languages.
 The core design principles of NATS are performance, scalability, and ease of use.
 The acronym NATS stands for Neural Autonomic Transport System.

-Synadia develops and provides support for NATS.
+NATS is an open source project under the stewardship of CNCF.
 NATS was originally developed by Derek Collison as the messaging control plane for Cloud Foundry and was written in Ruby.
 NATS was later ported to Go.

 The source code is released under the Apache 2.0 License.
 NATS consists of: